 Embalming bodies is not a recent practice!
 Studies indicate that this technique has been used for 5,000 years, being initially made by the Egyptians.
 Embalming a loved one’s body preserves the individual’s identity and physical characteristics.

 For this, the blood is removed by means of a pump and, in its place, a solution of water and formaldehyde is injected, causing the bacteria to be eliminated and the body preserved.
 In this way, bad odor and putrefaction are avoided.

 Therefore, body embalming is a recurrent practice and is widely used according to your needs.

 A memorial service is dedicated to devotion to a deceased person.
 This religious tradition exists in the Protestant and Catholic churches.
-The memorial service is often celebrated with musical accompaniment, which should create a festive atmosphere.
-A service for the deceased is usually celebrated at the end of the church year to commemorate the dead of the past few months.
+Musical accompaniment should create a festive atmosphere as a memorial service is celebrated at the end of the church year to commemorate the dead of the past few months.